Just A Bite:

 Affected by both genetic and environmental factors, a food allergy occurs when your child's immune system decides that a food is a "danger" to their health.
 Their immune system starts sending out immunoglobulin E (or IgE) antibodies that react to the food and cause an allergic reaction.

-But what is most important to know is that babies aren’t born with food allergies - rather, they develop them over time.
+But what is most important to know is that babies aren’t typically born with food allergies - rather, they develop them over time.

 That means all babies are at risk of developing a food allergy and why we’ve put together a list of the top 4 risk factors to be aware of.